IgniteUI/indigo-design-docfx/en/patterns/grid.md

 - Toolbar

-Grid Pattern symbol comes with six pre-made combinations of Grid features:
+Grid Pattern symbols come in six pre-made combinations of Grid features:
 - Grid Pattern with Column Moving, Summaries and Paging
 - Grid Pattern with Editing and Filter Row
 - Grid Pattern with Excel Style Filter, Sorting and Display Density